seanzw/yart-cpp/README.md

-# Yart
+# Yart-cpp
 Yart stands for "yet another ray tracer".
+This is a simple ray tracer implemented in `C++`.

 Just for fun.